In This Article

 - Missing my flight wasn’t ideal, but I’m grateful I’m in an airport with dependable WiFi so I can contact my family and let them know I’ll be arriving later than expected.
 And maybe I can get some coffee and start that book that I’ve been excited about reading!

-And if you want accountability, encouragement, and motivation as you build a habit of gratitude journaling, join our free goal-setting class, where we’ll look into the science behind setting achievable goals!
+And if you’d love a little accountability, encouragement, and motivation while you build this habit, come join our free goal-setting class, where we dig into the science behind setting goals you’ll actually reach.

-Watch our video below to learn Vanessa’s secret tips to motivation:
+Watch the video below for Vanessa’s secret tips on motivation:

 What Makes a Gratitude Journal Different Than a Planner, Diary, or Journal?

-Journals shift the focus from data collection to emotional processing.
-They’re a great place to write out what you’d like your future to look like, the things you’re excited about, or what’s been disappointing you recently.
+Journals shift from data to feeling.
+They’re the place to sketch out the future you want, the things lighting you up, or what’s been weighing on you lately.

 Final Thoughts: Cultivate Gratitude